NADIXY/NADIXY/README.md

 ![fuernadja](https://github.com/user-attachments/assets/0f5fe64a-d57f-4c5a-8861-a45a56c63b81)

 ## :eyes: About Me
-I'm Nadia, Junior Android Developer from the medical industry and a passionate Software developers.
+I'm Nadia, Junior Android Developer from the medical industry and a passionate Software developer.
 ---
 ## :seedling: What I'm Learning
 - **Mobile Application Development** with a focus on Health and Lifestyle apps using **Kotlin** & **Swift**